 There are three types of sleep apnea; obstructive sleep apnea, central sleep apnea, and complex sleep apnea.
 We have a dedicated page explaining those three.
 You can find them on our Sleep Apnea Information: Type and Risks page.

 Treatment of sleep-disordered breathing conditions depends on the cause and severity of the apnea, so a complete diagnosis of your condition is required.
 Our sleep professionals will work closely with your physician and help them diagnose sleep apnea.
 You can also begin with an initial home diagnosis by taking the STOP questionnaire.

 The most common cause of sleep apnea is blockage or restriction of the upper airways, called obstructive sleep apnea or OSA.
 It can be caused by a deviated nasal septum, enlarged tonsils, or a small lower jaw with an overbite that causes the throat to be abnormally narrow.
 Excessive weight also contributes to sleep apnea.

-While the professional field of medical sleep has not found a cure for OSA, there are a number of effective sleep apnea treatments that help to manage the symptoms, improve sleep patterns and minimize the long term health risks.
+While the professional field of medical sleep has not found a cure for OSA, there are several effective sleep apnea treatments that help manage the symptoms, improve sleep patterns, and minimize long-term health risks.